Consenting to a Medical Procedure in New South Wales

 Having the capacity to provide consent

-Doctors must determine whether you are of sound mind and have the capacity to understand the nature and effect of your decision in order for you to consent to a medical procedure.
-This understanding must be communicated by you to your doctor orally, in writing, or by your actions.
+Doctors must determine whether a patient is of sound mind and has the capacity to understand the nature and effect of their decision to consent to a medical procedure.
+This understanding must be communicated orally, in writing, or through actions.

-A child under the age of fourteen, persons affected by some mental illnesses, advanced dementia, brain injuries, intellectual disabilities or persons who are affected by drugs or alcohol are not considered to have the capacity to give valid consent.
-Language barriers can also be considered an obstacle to consent.
+A child under the age of fourteen, persons affected by certain mental illnesses such as advanced dementia, brain injuries, intellectual disabilities and persons who are affected by drugs or alcohol are not considered to have the capacity to give valid consent.
+Language barriers can also be an obstacle to informed consent.

 Providing consent voluntarily

-Your consent to medical procedures must be given voluntarily to be valid.
-A voluntary decision means that you have made a decision which is free from coercion, deception, manipulation or undue pressure.
+Consent to medical procedures must be given voluntarily in order to be valid.
+A voluntary decision is a decision that was made without coercion, deception, manipulation or undue pressure.

-In certain circumstances, a family member may help you make a decision about whether or not you wish to proceed with a medical treatment.
+In certain circumstances, a family member may help a person to decide whether or not they wish to proceed with medical treatment.
 However, for consent to be valid, this assistance must not constitute undue pressure.
 This means that a medical practitioner, parent, family member or friend may not pressure or influence you to go ahead with a medical procedure if it is against your wishes.

 It is up to your doctor to determine whether you are consenting with your own free will.